 How to contribute

-How to contribute to the journal:
+How to Contribute to the Journal:

-3) Become a Columnist
+2) Become a columnist

 To be a regular columnist, we ask contributors to commit to writing three short, topical articles over an eight-month period, producing a new piece roughly every other month.
 Columns should be 1000-1300 words and are expected to fall somewhere in between academic and journalistic discourses.
 They are primarily intended as “think pieces” that will spur discussion among scholars on message boards provided for each piece.
 Columns should therefore aim to pose provocative questions for future research and debate, rather than provide definitive answers.
 We encourage the inclusion of visual aids such as images, frame grabs, or video clips.

-4) Respond to CFPs for Special Issues
+3) Respond to CFPs for special issues

 Please see our Current Calls section for more information.